o1-labs/rfcs/0008-zkvk-keccak-round.md

 Having a dedicated chip inside Kimchi to prove correct computation of Keccak hashes from pre-image data (blocks) will result in a more efficient design of the MIPS zkVM as a whole, meeting the performance goals of the [OP RFP](https://github.com/ethereum-optimism/ecosystem-contributions/issues/61#issuecomment-1611488039).

-As indicated in the [Keccak PRD](https://www.notion.so/minaprotocol/PRD-Optimized-keccak256-hashing-for-MIPS-VM-33c142f38467464a9b7c21184544dd1d) any member of the OP ecosystem who wanted to prove the state transition between two blocks of an OP stack chain executing the Cannon program in the O(1) MIPS zkVM should complete within 2 days (before optimizations) to meet the latency estimates from the RFP.
+As indicated in the PRD, any member of the OP ecosystem who wanted to prove the state transition between two blocks of an OP stack chain executing the Cannon program in the O(1) MIPS zkVM should complete within 2 days (before optimizations) to meet the latency estimates from the RFP.

-The ultimate objective is to improve the performance of our current Keccak gadget introduced during the Ethereum primitives epic, to get over one hash per second.
-This is one of the [OKRs of H2 2023](https://www.notion.so/minaprotocol/8dfc798e277447ea860e747b026d9698?v=5daef538906d44db9d12e2e0fbbd4665).
+The ultimate objective is to improve the performance of our current Keccak gadget, to get over one hash per second.
 The new design would be a success if the number of hashes per second is faster than that of the current [SnarkyML Keccak PoC](https://github.com/MinaProtocol/mina/pull/13196).

 The optimizations in the proposed design rely on a more efficient representation of the `Xor64` operation (i.e. a gadget for 64-bit XOR).
 Targetting this boolean operation makes sense, as this is the most used component inside the permutation function of Keccak.
 In particular, the main source of overhead in the current design corresponds to this operation.

 ## Detailed design

 The Keccak hash function (later standardized by NIST as SHA3, with small variations) is known to be a quantum-safe, and very efficient hash to compute.
 Nonethelss, its intensive use of boolean operations which are costly in finite field arithmetic makes it a SNARK-unfriendly function.
-In this section, we propose an optimized design for our proof system that should outperform our current [Keccak PoC](https://www.notion.so/minaprotocol/Keccak-gadget-PoC-PRD-59b024bce9d5441c8a00a0fcc9b356ae) to become usable in the zkVM for the OP stack.
+In this section, we propose an optimized design for our proof system that should outperform our current Keccak to become usable in the zkVM for the OP stack.

-The [Appendix](#appendix) covers a thorough description of the Keccak algorithm and specifies the required parameters needed for compatibility in our usecase.
+The [Appendix](#appendix) covers a thorough description of the Keccak algorithm and specifies the required parameters needed for compatibility in our use case.
 The reader shall skip this section to find the details of the actual proposal in this RFC.The configuration of Keccak must be the same as that of the Ethereum EVM, meaning specifically:

 > * [pre-NIST variant of Keccak](https://keccak.team/files/Keccak-reference-3.0.pdf) (uses the $10^*1$ padding rule)
 > * variable input **byte** length (not any bit length)